While genres can be known for a variety of works, they don't always start out that way. Usually they start out as loads of obvious Follow the Leader

 - The Cyberpunk and by extension all other Punk Punk Genres were all started by William Gibson's Neuromancer.
-The first turning point could be argued to be The Matrix, which both popularized the genre, and put an original enough twist on it to turn it into more than just a clone.
-The Second turning point was when author K.W.
+The turning point was when author K.W.
 Jeter decided to call the genre in which he was writing Steampunk leading to, if not every other work of Punk Punk, at least the idea of Punk Punk as a category.

 - Gonzo Journalism was launched by "The Kentucky Derby is Decadent and Depraved", written by Hunter S. Thompson for "Scanlan's Monthly" in May 1970.
-Scanlan's named what Thompson did—basically send his notebook from the weekend in for publication barely edited—"gonzo", and Thompson more or less went Sure, Why Not? to both the style and the name.
+Scanlan's named what Thompson did—basically send his notebook from the weekend in for publication barely edited—"gonzo", and Thompson more or less went along with it to both the style and the name.
 Afterward, both he and other writers aimed to reproduce the style of that one article.
 Today, various other authors have put their own spin on the style, transforming it from "Hunter S. Thompson clones" to "a form of journalism started by Hunter S. Thompson."

 - Post Britpop.
 Started by the countless imitators of Radiohead's The Bends and OK Computer albums, of which the most defining were Travis's The Man Who for the folksy variety, and Doves' Lost Souls for the art-rock variety.

 - Several critics (such as this one) have expressed skepticism of the use of the term "djent" as a generic label in its own right, arguing that all of the bands in the so-called genre have yet to move past simply imitating Meshuggah.